Duane Brown, Seahawks agree to reworked contract as he gets back on field

 But Brown turned 36 last week and has battled knee issues, among other injuries, and the Seahawks have told Brown they want him to play out this season and then talk about a new contract.

 In something of a compromise, Brown agreed to return to practice this week after Seattle reworked his deal to guarantee the roster bonus.
-Specifically, Brown will now get a $7 million signing bonus and $4 million in salary for this season.
+Specifically, Brown will now get a $7 million signing bonus and $4 million in salary for this season, as reported by ESPN.

 He also will be guaranteed an injury protection for the 2022 season.

 In a provision in NFL contracts, players get up to $2 million if they suffer an injury that does not allow them to play a season they are under contract for and then have their contract terminated.
-Brown would not qualify for that since he will be free agent after this season.
+Brown would not have qualified for that before his deal was reworked since he will be a free agent after this season.

-But the Seahawks guaranteed that provision, by adding a voidable year to Brown’s contract for 2022.
+But the Seahawks guaranteed that provision by adding a voidable year to Brown’s contract for 2022.
 That means that if Brown cannot play next year due to injury he will get $2 million.

 That money would go against the salary cap, which is one reason the Seahawks turned $7 million of his salary into bonus.

-The bonus is spread out over the 2021 and 2022 seasons, decreasing his cap hit for this year by $3.5 million.
+The void year allows for the bonus to be spread out over the 2021 and 2022 seasons, decreasing his cap hit for this year by $3.5 million.
 But it now adds $3.5 million to the cap in 2022 and potentially the $2 million injury benefit, as well.
+Void years became increasingly common in contracts this season to account for a decreased salary cap due to COVID-19-related losses in revenue, with knowledge the cap will go up in 2022 and beyond.
+A void year is a “dummy” year written in the deal solely for the purposes of spreading out bonus or non-salary money.

 Brown had a listed cap hit for the 2021 season of $13.29 million.
 And the Seahawks had a listed cap of $7.69 million for 2021 heading into the day.